College Planning Calendar

 -

-If you still need money to cover school-certified college costs, make sure to apply for a private student loan before tuition is due.
+If you still need money to cover school-certified college costs, make sure to apply for private student loans before tuition is due.

 -